-International students living in the United States have plenty of unique skills and perspectives to offer employers—although they are oftentimes strictly limited in the type of work they are allowed to perform based on their student status.
-Individuals with an F-1 visa, for example, may only work with employers through what are known as “practical training” programs, where they stand to benefit by gaining valuable experience related to their chosen field of study.
+International students living in the United States have plenty of unique skills and perspectives to offer employers.
+Although they are oftentimes strictly limited in the type of work they are allowed to perform based upon their student status.
+Individuals with an F-1 visa, for example, may only work with employers through what are known as “practical training” programs.
+As such, they stand to benefit by gaining valuable experience related to their chosen field of study.

 As an employer, you may have already met F-1 international students who could potentially become great assets to your company.
 Naturally, you may also have questions about the steps involved in hiring an F-1 visa holder.
-You’ll need to understand the two main types of practical training, Optional Practical Training (OPT) and Curricular Practical Training (CPT), and make sure you comply with the laws and regulations surrounding the hiring of international students on an F-1 visa.
-Here’s what you need to know about practical training in order to legally protect yourself, your company, and your new hires.
+You’ll need to understand the two main types of practical training, Optional Practical Training (OPT) and Curricular Practical Training (CPT).
+Also, make sure you comply with the laws and regulations surrounding the hiring of international students on an F-1 visa.
+Here’s what you need to know about practical training to legally protect yourself, your company, and your new hires.

 What Is Practical Training?

 The F-1 visa for international students places limits on the student’s ability to accept employment in the United States.
 The classification allows students to live in the US temporarily while maintaining the minimum course load for a full-time student.
 As a nonimmigrant, or someone who is neither a citizen nor a permanent resident, the student can only find work under certain conditions.
-Practical training legally allows F-1 visa holders to obtain paid work within the country, as long as they meet certain requirements.
+Practical training legally allows F-1 visa holders to obtain paid work within the country.
+However, they must meet certain requirements.

 Optional Practical Training (OPT)